The Ultimate Guide to Riding Lawn Mower Transmissions

 More robust transmissions such as the K66 will be available in heavy-duty garden tractors as one of the parts that makes them well suited for heavy workloads.

 Not every rear engine riding mower uses a hydrostatic transmission; some brands still produce rear-engine riders with gear-based transmission systems.
-However, most rear engine riders these days are outfitted with Hydro-Gear transmissions, as is the vast majority of zero turn radius (ZTR) mowers.
+However, most rear engine riders these days are outfitted with Hydro-Gear transmissions, as are the vast majority of zero turn radius (ZTR) mowers.

 Hydro-Gear has a line of models, the ZT line, designed specifically with ZTRs in mind.
 As with the Tuff Torq transmissions, the higher the model number of a ZT transmission, the stronger the construction will be on its features – and the more expensive the mower will be.